James Stack (missionary): Wesleyan mission at Whangaroa

 Stack arrived in Whangaroa Harbour in the St. Michael in February 1823.
 He worked at Wesleydale, the Wesleyan mission at Kaeo, which is inland from the Whangaroa Harbour.

 In 1826 Hongi Hika, a Māori rangatira (chief) and war leader of the Ngāpuhi iwi (tribe), moved to conquer Whangaroa.
-On 10 January 1827 a party of his warriors, without his knowledge, ransacked Wesleydale.
-Stack and the other missionaries sought refuge with the CMS missionaries in Paihia and the mission station was abandoned.
+On 10 January 1827, a party of his warriors, without his knowledge, ransacked Wesleydale.
+Stack, Turner, Hobbs and the other missionaries sought refuge with the CMS missionaries in Paihia and the mission station was abandoned.